taichi-dev/taichi_three/docs/binding_textures.md

 But wait, we don't want the wood shine too!

-So, `add_uniform` can only specify an parameter uniformly over the whole model.
+So, `t3.Constant` can only specify an parameter uniformly over the whole model.
 It can't deal with a model with multiple materials on its face.

 To specify a different specular rate per-pixel, we need a **specular map**, it's also a kind of texture.